adonisjs/v6-docs/content/docs/views-and-templates/edgejs.md

+---
+summary: Learn how to use Edge.js for templating in AdonisJS
+---

 # EdgeJS

 Edge is a **simple**, **Modern**, and **batteries included** template engine created and maintained by the AdonisJS core team for Node.js.
 Edge is similar to writing JavaScript.
 If you know JavaScript, you know Edge.